By Josiane Sberro and Christine Dangremont

 Raphael Elfassy was also a brilliant choreographer.
 Using his imagination, he successfully staged several dance shows illustrating the history of the Jewish people.

-An uncompromising pedagogue, for almost thirty years he continuously formed an “artistic club” within the Saint-Leu-la-Forêt community in the Val d’Oise.
+An uncompromising pedagogue, for almost thirty years he continuously formed an “artistic club” within the Saint-Leu-la-Forêt Jewish community in the Val d’Oise.
 There, he led an amateur choir and a children’s orchestra, into which he infused the spirit of Jewish musical culture.

 A hard-working, creative and accomplished artist, Raphael Elfassy left an indelible mark on all those, young and old, who crossed his path.
 Through the radiance of liturgy, music and dance, he stubbornly pursued a single goal: to give Jewish culture its place in any family or community education system.